RonHo7/cartQuantity/README.md

 # youtubeClone
-Created with HTML and CSS, this is the first project of my learning coding.
+Created with HTML and CSS following Simon's YouTube channel - SuperSimpleDev, this is the first project of my learning coding.